 The Oldest Trick in the Book (Because It Actually Works)

 The full-length mirror with a rose gold frame sits between the sleeping and sitting areas.
 It bounces light from both windows across the room and visually doubles the perceived depth.
-You’ve heard this trick before, but the reason it works here is the size a large-format mirror, not a cute little decorative one.
+You’ve heard this trick before, but the reason it works here is the size.
+A large-format mirror, not a cute little decorative one.

 Other Space-Saving Wins in This Micro-Studio

-• Track lighting on the ceiling provides directional light without floor lamps stealing precious square footage.
+- Track lighting on the ceiling provides directional light without floor lamps stealing precious square footage.

-• white Kallax-style cube shelf organizes media and small items vertically.
+- A white Kallax-style cube shelf organizes media and small items vertically.

-• neutral rug ties the sleeping and sitting zones together without any physical partition.
+- A neutral rug ties the sleeping and sitting zones together without any physical partition.

 Dusty Rose and Rattan: What “Cozy” Actually Looks Like When Done With Intention